anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 sometimes moved behind the blocks.
 It was not robust enough to handle higher speeds.
 The new altered version of the method allows for a range of positions to be considered as hits and adjusts well to the new speed of the ball.
 - onPhysicsUpdate() was modified to include the new powers (previously called bonuses).
-Although this is game logic and has to be in the Model class, it is interacting with multiple classes (View and Score) therefore it was not moved out of the Controller class.
+Although this is game logic and has to be in the Model class, it is interacting with multiple classes (View and Power) therefore it was not moved out of the Controller class.

 ### **GameEngine Class:**